To do things differently, we need to see things differently. That’s what Doors of Perception is about.

 For thirty years John Thackara has traveled the world in his search of stories about the practical steps taken by communities to realize a sustainable future.
 He writes about these stories online, and in books; he uses them in talks for cities, and business; he also organizes festivals and events that bring the subjects of these stories together.

-John is the author of a widely-read blog at designobserver.com and of the best-selling In the Bubble: Designing In A Complex World (MIT Press) – also translated into nine languages.
+John is the author of a widely-read blog (you’re reading it now) and of How To Thrive In The Next Economy.
+His previous book was the best-selling In the Bubble: Designing In A Complex World (MIT Press).
 As director of doorsofperception.com, John organizes conferences and festivals in which social innovators share knowledge.
-He has lectured in more than forty countries.

 A Brit who now lives in southern France, John studied philosophy, and trained as a journalist, before working for ten years as a book and magazine editor.
 He was the first director (1993—1999) of the Netherlands Design Institute in Amsterdam; he was program director of Designs of The Time (Dott07), the social innovation biennial in England; he was commissioner in 2008 of France’s main design biennial, Cite du Design.

-John is a Senior Fellow of the Royal College of Art, in London, and a Fellow of The Young Foundation, the UK’s social enterprise incubator.
-He sits on the advisory boards of the Pixelache Festival in Helsinki, the Future Perfect festival in Sweden, and Design Impact in India.
+John is a Senior Fellow of the Royal College of Art, in London, and a Fellow of Musashino Art University in Japan.
 He is also a member of the UK Parliament’s Standing Commission on Design.

 Among John’s 12 books are Design After Modernism: Beyond the Object (1987), and Lost in Space: A Traveller’s tale (1995).
 His most recent book, the best-selling In the Bubble: Designing In A Complex World, was published by MIT Press in May 2005 and has since been published in nine other languages.
 He has lectured in more than forty countries.